gravitational/hackernews-challenge/README.md

 1. run `npm install`
 2. run `npm run start` this will start a dev server on [http://localhost:8080](http://localhost:8080).
 3. Modify code in the `/src` directory.
 The page will automatically update
+4. If you don't want to use this setup, feel free to create a new repo using `npx create-react-app`.
-4. When you're done, commit your code to github so it can be checked out and reviewed
+5. When you're done, commit your code to github so it can be checked out and reviewed
-5. The test must be completed within **24-48 hours**.
+6. The test must be completed within **24-48 hours**.

 ### Build
 1. To build the production version of your app run `npm run build`